chenmingxue/Python_Learn-Practice_SmallProjects/README.md

 # Python_PracticeProjects
 (All have passed test)

-## This project is for learning functions in Python by practicing small projects.
+## This project is for learning functions and OOP in Python by practicing small projects.

 1. Vehicle class
 2. Reverse input sentence